ten3roberts/window-picker.nvim/README.md

 # window-picker.nvim

-A Neovim plugin for quickly navigating between windows.
+A Neovim plugin for quickly navigating between, swapping, and closing windows.

 ## Motivation